vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 # 2012-12-24 Pfizer COVID vaccine: booster dose

-This document describes my experience after receiving the booster dose of the Pfizer COVID vaccine on Friday, December 24, 2021 at Walgreens.
+This document describes my experience after receiving the booster dose of the Pfizer COVID vaccine on Friday, December 24, 2021 at the Walgreens on Gilman Street.

 ## Temperature readings